spiral/shopify-starter-kit/README.md

 #### Research and develop

 - [ ] Use autoprefixer for styles
-- [ ] Find the possibility to use strong prettier rules for liquid file
+- [ ] Find the possibility to use strong prettier rules for liquid files
 - [ ] Add base vue.js environment
 - [x] Add webpack analyzer